pressidium/pressidium-cookie-consent/readme.txt

 * Fix an issue where the “Hide empty categories” wasn’t being applied when previewing the modal on the settings page
 * Fix an issue where the necessary cookies were not being listed when previewing the modal on the settings page
 * Fix an issue where the consent records table was not being created
+* Fix an issue where the consent records table schema was not being updated correctly

 = 1.5.0: Jul 30, 2023 =